 - There will be no alcohol agreements or consumption approved in the space

 - There will be no party host agreements approved for the space

 - There will be no exclusive events held in the space

-- All reservations for the space must be requested and approved by Student Activities
+- All reservations for the space must be requested through 25Live and approved by Student Involvement

 - The space is to be used “as is”

-- Outside food is permitted; however, no vendor (including students/faculty/staff/Dining Services) may physically prepare or cater food in the space (deliver and drop-off only)
+- Outside food is permitted; however, no one is allowed to physically prepare food in the space (deliver and drop-off only)

 - A/V equipment is limited to what is on hand in the space

 - Event host(s) are responsible for cleaning up after their event

 - Non-College individuals/groups will not be permitted to reserve this space

 - Lyle’s Pub will be closed any time classes are not in session (e.g., final exams, holidays, fall, winter, and spring breaks) and following the last regular class session of the semester.

 - College departments wanting use of the space (e.g., Admission, DAR) will be determined on a case-by-case basis

 Civil Laws and Sanctions Regarding Alcohol and Other Drugs